Public and corporate governance in the heart of Europe.

 The transatlantic market between the US and the member states of the European Union is responsible for nearly half the world’s total output and defines the very contours of the economic and business opportunities and challenges faced by the global players who hire Albers graduates.
 The Pacific Northwest's leading companies - Amazon, Boeing, Microsoft, Paccar, and Starbucks, among others - are very active in the EU, and lately so with considerable controversy and heightened scrutiny.

-After Spring quarter hybrid pre-departure sessions to prepare you for on-site activities and post-visit course deliverables, we'll visit MADRID, the capital of Spain, for orientation and initial visits.
-We’ll then fly to FRANKFURT, Germany's commercial capital and the financial center of the European Union.
+After Spring quarter hybrid pre-departure sessions to prepare you for on-site activities and post-visit course deliverables, we’ll meet in Frankfurt, Germany’s commercial capital and the financial center of the European Union.
 We’ll then travel to Brussels, the de-facto capital of the EU, where legislation is made that affects the business environment and how companies govern themselves.
-Our final stop will be AMSTERDAM, the gateway for many Pacific Northwest Companies operating in Europe, the Middle East, and Africa (EMEA).
+From there, we’ll go to Amsterdam, the gateway for many Pacific Northwest companies operating in Europe, the Middle East, and Africa (EMEA).
 Our next stop will be Paris, an emerging European hub for market and banking governance.
 We’ll finish in Milan, the industrial and financial capital of Italy.

-Last year's European itinerary included Pacific Northwest companies (Boeing, Costco, DAF/PACCAR, Microsoft, Starbucks, and Tableau), professional service firms (Deloitte, EY, KPMG, and PwC), and public institutions (the European Commission, the European Council, the European Parliament, the European Securities and Markets Authority, the German Bundesbank, and the Office of the German Corporate Governance Code.)
+The itinerary for the 2022 EU Business Immersion Tour included Pacific Northwest companies (Boeing, Costco, DAF/PACCAR, and Microsoft), professional service firms (KPMG and PwC), and public institutions (the European Commission, the European Parliament, the European Securities and Markets Authority, the Frankfurt Stock Exchange, the German Bundesbank, and the Office of the German Corporate Governance Code.)
 Previous tours have also included Amazon, the American Chamber of Commerce (Brussels), Deloitte, the European Central Bank, the European the European Court of Justice, the European Investment Bank, EY, Google, and Tableau (Salesforce).
 In prior years, we’ve also co-hosted faculty and students from renowned local universities, held class at a converted church, conducted team briefings in town squares, and office hours in the luggage compartment of a high-speed train through the countryside.

-We’ll run a full working week, with many days having two visits, and one weekend off to explore nearby destinations.
+We’ll run a full working week, with many days having two visits, and two weekends off for you to explore nearby destinations.

 Dr. Valentina Zamora

 Broadly defined, corporate governance is the study of how organizations balance managerial autonomy and corporate accountability.
 As such, the corporate governance mosaic of actors, including managers, board members, auditors, financial analysts, and the capital markets, among others, are often cited as both the root causes of and the corner solutions to financial crises, corporate collapses, and individual malfeasance.
 In your role as future business professionals, you will be expected to uphold corporate governance policies and may have opportunities to add value to current practices.
-Hence, this course is designed to provide you with opportunities to gain competencies in assessing current practices, analyzing courses of action for improvement, and framing emerging policies within a broader context.
-It is breadth-based in that we will draw from corporate governance theories to frame why corporate governance plays a role in corporate accountability; and also depth-focused in that we will explore real world examples of how actors and institutions interact and ultimately impact corporate accountability.
-To demonstrate and document your competencies, you will produce a real world work product – a critical analysis of a U.S. publicly-traded company’s corporate governance mosaic in the context of a proposed European expansion.
+Hence, this course is designed to provide you with opportunities to gain competencies in assessing current practices, analyzing courses of action for improvement, and framing emerging policies within a broader context of Governance as one of three pillars critical to stakeholders - Environmental, Social, and Governance (ESG).
+To demonstrate and document your competencies, you will produce a real world work product – a critical analysis of a U.S. publicly-traded company’s corporate governance policies and practices within a global context.

-ACCT 4940 can count as a Business Analytics major elective, a Finance major elective, or a Management major elective for undergraduates.
-ACCT 5940 can count as an elective for MPAC or MSF students.
-For all other students, ACCT 4940/5940 counts as a general elective.
-Participation in the study tour, whether you take one or both courses, counts as a supplemental activity for International Business requirements.
+This program’s ACCT 4940 can count as a Business Analytics major elective, a Finance major elective, or a Management major elective for undergraduates, or as a general elective for all other undergraduate students.
+ACCT 4940 may count towards satisfying a required course for early-admitted MSAA students.
+Participation in the study tour, whether you take one or both courses, counts as a supplemental activity for Global Business requirements.

 Dr. Bryan Ruppert